yoshikiohshima/ploma/README.md

 # To Do

-All past stroke data is stored in the data structure.
+All past stroke data is stored in a data structure.
 We need to flatten old strokes that would not be undone into a bitmap, and only keep recent strokes for undo.